List of Little Britain characters: Carol Beer

 In Little Britain Abroad, Carol was a rep for a holiday to Spain.
 When a woman became nauseous, and she and her husband got off the coach for fresh air, Carol drove off without them.
-When a couple wished to book an excursion, Carol said there was one place left, and asked if they’d be prepared to swim alongside.
+When the same couple wished to book an excursion, Carol didn't allow them to go to the concert, said there was one place left on the boat trip and asked if they would be prepared to swim alongside.
+She also told them they were too old to go to the monastery.
 They then complained about Carol, saying that she'd been rude and unhelpful.
 Carol was furious when she discovered this.
 After Carol pretended to cry, they agreed to withdraw the complaint, and she called them "dirty shitters".
-In a deleted scene, she does a karaoke cover of "I'm So Excited" by the Pointer Sisters (where she just repeats the chorus), and the woman loses her temper with her.
+In a deleted scene, she does a karaoke cover of "I'm So Excited" by the Pointer Sisters (where she just repeats the chorus), and the woman loses her temper with her, despite having been more patient than her husband.

 Carol Beer appears in Little Britain USA, in which she is the receptionist at a hospital.
 Her most recent escapades involved offering a child named Danielle Lloyd for double-hip replacement (saying that there is "only one Danielle Lloyd" using the hospital), verbally abusing and annoying a pregnant woman and her husband, and denying an injured patient an X-ray.
-In her final sketch, she tells an elderly patient that he's listed as deceased, as well as getting frustrated by his slow walking (eventually shouting "Oh, for fuck's sake").
+In her final sketch, she tells an elderly patient that he's listed as deceased, as well as getting frustrated by his slow walking (eventually shouting "Oh, for fuck sake").
 The patient then gives Carol the middle finger after being ordered to move faster.

 In the 2009 Comic Relief for Red Nose Day, comedian Catherine Tate stars as Carol's boss, Dawn, who is evaluating Carol to see if she makes standards to keep her job during a credit crunch.

 Carol was considered to appear in Lucas and Walliams' new comedy Come Fly with Me, working as a check-in manager for Flylo Airlines, but was rejected as David Walliams didn't want it to be a spinoff of Little Britain.